pranjal4697/Music-Player/README.md

 # Music-Player
-nothing special just your everyday music player
+nothing special just your everyday music player made using tkinter, pygame and mutagen